-Kelly Cherry is Virginia’s 15th Poet Laureate; her two-year term expires this year.
+Kelly Cherry was Virginia’s 15th Poet Laureate; her two-year term expired in 2012.
 Her most recent poetry collection is the book-length sonnet sequence The Retreats of Thought: Poems (LSU Press, 2009).
 This interview was conducted by e-mail.

 What is your earliest memory of experiencing a poem?

 I don’t recall hearing much poetry until high school, though my parents often sang rhyming songs to and with us.
 My mother told me that I wrote stories and poems when I was little but I have no memory of that.
 She did save a story I wrote that included a poem, which, perhaps, was a clue that I’d later want to write both.